TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options/Index.rst

          boolean

    Description
-         This will allow a user to clear all cache (that is everything including templates)
+         This will allow a non-admin user to clear frontend and page-related caches, plus some backend-related caches (that is everything including templates).

+   Default
+         0

 .. container:: table-row